MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 If you want to change the session configuration, pipeline Notebook activity parameters name should be same as activityParameterName in the notebook.
 When running this pipeline, in this example driverCores in %%configure will be replaced by 8 and livy.rsc.sql.num-rows will be replaced by 4000.

 > [!NOTE]
->  If run pipeline failed because of using this new %%configure magic, you can check more error information by running %%configure magic cell in the interactive mode of the notebook.
+> - If run pipeline failed because of using this new %%configure magic, you can check more error information by running %%configure magic cell in the interactive mode of the notebook.
+> - Notebook schedule run doesn't support parameterized session configuration.
 >

 ## Python logging in Notebook